Drug Addiction Among Teenagers: Facts, Figures & Statistics for the UK Teenage Drug Problem

 Drug Abuse: Recognising the Signs

+Drug addiction teenagers are particularly vulnerable due to the emotional and social changes they face during adolescence.
 Parents and family members should be aware of the warning signs of drug abuse in teenagers.
 These may include:

 • Changes in physical appearance